-A meal in Forrer Dining Hall is all that you care to eat.
-In the Rafskeller and Jazzman's Café, a meal equivalency can be used.
+A meal in the dining hall is all that you care to eat.
+In the Rafskeller and Gratz Perk Cafe, a meal equivalency can be used.
 The equivalency amount is predetermined.
 The amount spent on a meal can be equal to or less than the equivalency amount.
 Purchases over the equivalency amount can be paid for by Dining Dollars, Crimson Cash, or cash.